Anthony Smith (fighter): Move to Light Heavyweight

-Smith faced Ryan Spann on September 18, 2021 at UFC Fight Night 192.
+Smith faced Ryan Spann on September 18, 2021, at UFC Fight Night 192.
 He won the fight via rear-naked choke submission in round one.
 This win earned him the Performance of the Night award.

 Smith faced Magomed Ankalaev on July 30, 2022, at UFC 277.
 He lost the fight via technical knockout in the second round.

 Smith was scheduled to face Jamahal Hill on March 11, 2023, at UFC Fight Night 221.
-However, Hill was pulled from the bout after being rebooked in favor of another fight.
+However, Hill was pulled from the bout after being rebooked to instead face Glover Teixeira for the vacant light heavyweight title at UFC 283.
+Smith served as the backup for that fight, but missed weight by 1.5lbs.

-Smith is scheduled to face Johnny Walker on May 13, 2023 at UFC Fight Night 224.
+Smith faced Johnny Walker on May 13, 2023, at UFC on ABC 4.
+He lost the bout via unanimous decision.